oganm/dice_syntax_gd/README.md

 ## Basic Usage

 This addon adds the `dice_syntax` class, only populated with static functions.
-Simplest way to use involve using `dice_syntax.roll` with a string and a `RandomNumberGenerator `as an input.
+Simplest way to use involves using `dice_syntax.roll` with a string and a `RandomNumberGenerator` as an input.

 ```
 var rng = RandomNumberGenerator.new()